 * Click here for rating key

 Hula's Island Grill Restaurant Review: Hula's Island Grill has become a beloved hangout for good reason.
-The vintage-inspired environs transport diners to 1950s Hawaii.
-There's more comic appeal here than kitsch (it's no Trader Vic's), but this grass shack-meets-tiki lounge makes for a rowdy night of entertainment.
-Try the smooth and sweet blood orange martini made with blood orange passion liqueur, or sip a Dark and Stormy, which comes with a broken, blown-out paper umbrella.
-Soak up some of the rum with a basket of thick plantain fries; dig into the luau pork plate (slow-roasted pulled pork with soy glaze, pineapple, sticky rice and coleslaw); or go for the Jamaican jerk chicken with a side of johnny cakes.
+Vintage-inspired environs transport diners to 1950s Hawaii.
+There's more comic appeal here than kitsch, but this grass-shack-meets-tiki lounge makes for a rowdy night of entertainment.
+Try the smooth and sweet blood orange martini made with blood orange passionfruit liqueur, or sip a Dark and Stormy, which comes with a broken, blown-out paper umbrella.
+Soak up some of the spirits with a basket of thick plantain fries; dig into the luau pork plate (slow-roasted pulled pork with soy glaze, pineapple, sticky rice and coleslaw); or go for the Jamaican jerk chicken with a side of johnny cakes.
 We like the numerous and creative vegetarian options, including the "jungle tofu" bowl with "jungle curry" sauce, peanuts, cabbage, black beans and rice.
-Simple fresh fish dishes are available, along with many blackened and macadamia-encrusted preparations (and rest assured they comply with the Monterey Bay Aquarium's Seafood Watch Program).
+Simple fresh fish dishes are available, along with many blackened and macadamia-encrusted preparations (and rest assured they comply with the Monterey Bay Aquarium's Seafood Watch program).
 View surfing on the TV above the bar and relax.